CodeYourFuture/syllabus/docs/react/week-2/lesson.md

 `count` is just a variable, so to insert it into our JSX we treat it like any other variable: we use curly braces.

-Finally, let's at how we get hold of the `count` variable:
+Finally, let's look at how we get hold of the `count` variable:

 ```js
 const [count, setCount] = useState(0);